 We’re Green All Over

-Green Host It delivers green hosting services to its clients through the use of wind turbine, green energy power, water-cooled servers, Energy Star rated servers and responsible recycling of out-dated equipment.
+For starters, our company delivers green hosting services to its clients through the use of wind turbine, green energy power, water-cooled servers, Energy Star rated servers and responsible recycling of out-dated equipment.
 But we don’t stop there.

 A Green Office

-Green is a core value of Green Host It.
+Next, green is a core value of Green Host It.
 We don’t just provide green hosting services, we practice what we preach – in the office, in the server room, in the delivery of services even in invoicing for hosting services rendered.
 Before we make any corporate decision, the first question we ask is: How do we make it “green?”
 How do business owners create a green office?

-It’s part of our corporate culture.
+Hence, it is part of our corporate culture.
 It saves us money which, in turn, saves you money.
 In fact, virtually everything about Green Host It is based on delivering green benefits to our clients and practicing environmentally sound principles in the way we function every day.

 So, what can you do in addition to employing a web hosting service that employs green tech?
 How can you integrate “green” into your business life?
 Here are some suggestions to help you create a corporate culture that demonstrates to prospects that your business is a good corporate citizen.